 I am currently planning our daughters’ 3rd birthday party.
 I don’t particularly want the contents of our playroom spread to all corners of the house, so I have hired a local hall.
 Invites have been put into book bags 6 weeks in advance, as the social calendar of 2 and 3 year olds combined with older siblings is a logistical nightmare.

-Recruiting the littles into the hall, at the right time, is a win.
+Recruiting the littlies into the hall, at the right time, is a win.
 Now that I have them as a captive audience, I need to keep their attention for 2 hours.

 Partners are a lot like children at a birthday party.
 Once they have been recruited, they need to be kept happy and entertained.
 You can’t just on-board them and then leave them to their own devices.
-They should be provided with programs that excite them and given the support they need to build their business through Marketing planning and funding.
-Vendors need to know their Partner audience – there’s no point in running an incentive based on a business rebate (which only interests the MD) if it’s the frontline Sales people who are leading the selling.
-If a Partner has a specialism, the Vendor should harness this and support them to build business together.
+They should be provided with programmes that excite them and given the support they need to build their business through marketing planning and funding.
+Vendors need to know their Partner audience – there’s no point in running an incentive based on a business rebate (which only interests the MD) if it’s the frontline sales people who are leading the selling.
+If a Partner has a specialism, the vendor should harness this and support them to build business together.

-So, the next time you need to plan some activities for your Partners, or if you are a Partner and need some help getting the right Marketing campaigns in place to grow your business and are struggling to get support from your Vendor, think of us and how we can stop you being left cleaning up glitter for days.
+So, the next time you need to plan some activities for your Partners, or if you are a Partner and need some help getting the right marketing campaigns in place to grow your business and are struggling to get support from your Vendor, think of Bowan Arrow and how we can stop you being left cleaning up glitter for days.